timvisee/ban-binance-bot/README.md

 I host a public instance of this bot which you can use in your own groups.

 1. Directly message [@banbinancebot][telegram-link] in Telegram,
-    make sure the bot responds to verify it still running.
+    make sure the bot responds to verify it's still running.
 2. Add [@banbinancebot][telegram-link] to any of your Telegram groups.
 3. Make [@banbinancebot][telegram-link] administrator, to support